Effective from: 20/05/2026

 Email: contact@twoition.co.uk | Phone: 07368 622727

 The DSL holds overall responsibility for ensuring compliance with this policy.
-All tutors and staff must report safeguarding concerns immediately to the DSL or deputy if the DSL is unavailable.
+All tutors and staff must report safeguarding concerns immediately to the DSL.
 Everyone shares responsibility for keeping learners safe.

 5. Equality, Diversity & Inclusion